telerik/fiddler-jam-docs/introduction.md

 ### Traffic Recording

-The Fiddler Jam Chrome extension logs all HTTP and HTTPS traffic between the Chrome browser and the Internet, and enables users to capture network traffic from any application.
+The Fiddler Jam Chrome extension logs all HTTP, HTTPS and WebSocket traffic between the Chrome browser and the Internet, and enables users to capture network traffic from any application.
 [Read more about the recording logs with the Fiddler Jam Chrome Extension...]({% slug first_steps_extension %}#recording-a-log)

 ### Video and Screenshot Capturing

-With the Chrome Extension, you can extend the log information by including a video recording of the expected browser page as well as screenshots for each user interaction with that page during the HTTP or HTTPS traffic recording.
+With the Chrome Extension, you can extend the log information by including a video recording of the expected browser page as well as screenshots for each user interaction with that page during the HTTP or WebSocket traffic recording.
 [Read more about empowering your Chrome Extension recording with visual information...]({% slug fj-capture-options %}#capturing-videos)

 ### Browser Events and Data Capturing